 Futures contracts.
 Generally, a futures contract is a standard binding agreement to buy or sell a specified quantity of an underlying reference instrument, such as a specific security, currency or commodity, at a specified price at a specified later date.
 A "sale" of a futures contract means the acquisition of a contractual obligation to deliver the underlying reference instrument called for by the contract at a specified price on a specified date.
-A "purchase" of a futures contract means the acquisition of a contractual obligation to acquire the underlying reference instrument called for by the contract at a specified price or sale of a futures contract will allow a Fund to increase or decrease its exposure to the underlying reference instrument without having to buy the actual instrument.
+A "purchase" of a futures contract means the acquisition to acquire the underlying reference instrument called for by the contract at a specified bigation to acquire the underlying reference instrument called for by the contract at a specified date.
+The purchase or sale of a futures contract will allow a Fund to increase or decrease its exposure to the underlying reference instrument without having to buy the actual instrument.

 The underlying reference instruments to which futures contracts may relate include non-U.S. currencies, interest rates, stock and bond indices, and debt securities, including U.S. government debt obligations.
 In certain types of futures contracts, the underlying reference instrument may be a swap agreement.
 For more information about swap agreements generally, see "Swaps" below.
 In most cases the contractual obligation under a futures contract may be offset, or "closed out," before the settlement date so that the parties do not have to make or take delivery.
 The closing out of a contractual obligation is usually accomplished by buying or selling, as the case may be, an identical, offsetting futures contract.
-This transaction, which is effected through a member of an exchange, cancels the obligation to make or take delivery or the underlying instrument or asset.
+This transaction, which is effected through a member of an exchange, cancels the obligation to make or take delivery of the underlying instrument or asset.
 Although some futures contracts by their terms require the actual delivery or acquisition of the underlying instrument or asset, some require cash settlement.